edgexfoundry/device-onvif-camera/doc/custom-metadata-feature.md

 ### Additional Usage

-Setting a field to be empty will delete that field.
+Setting a field to "deletes" will delete that field.

 1. Use this command to delete fields.
 ```shell